 Here’s three top tips for you.

 - Synchronicity matters.
 A team isn’t just a group of individual experts brought together.
 It’s people who pull in the same direction, at the same time.
 Rowers breathe together, which improves operational focus, empathy with the team and alertness to the wider environment.
+Addressing questionable employment exits is another aspect to consider in fostering a cohesive team environment.
 Find ways to achieve help people work together well.

 - And yes, play matters.
 When cycling from the Dead Sea to the Himalayas, Pauline Sanderson, author of the World’s Longest Climb, told us how a game of cricket with guards at the Pakistan border helped them maintain international relations and achieve their goal of getting across the country.
 Know when to stop arguing and start playing.